 I religiously drank a glass of this green juice every day, punctuated with a gingery version of this turmeric tea a few times along the way.
 It's a variation on one of the (many) green juices highlighted in Pressed Juicery's Juice: Recipes for Juicing, Cleansing, and Living Well, a book I purchased recently, before realizing we share the same editor!

 Juicing can be time intensive.
 I think that is why so many people are inclined to purchase fresh juices instead of making them at home.
 Quite honestly, I do both.
 There are stretches when I don't get around to making fresh juice, and other times I make it regularly.
 I like how fresh juice makes me feel.

 - Wash, trim, and prepare your produce when you come home from the market.
 Then refrigerate.
 This way, it's straight into the juicer when you're ready.

 - Make more then you need in one go.
 Certainly, fresh, immediate juice is the best.
 That said, I make a three day supply, and keep it refrigerated (you can even freeze it).
 And it's good.
 With this juice in particular, you can use it as a soup broth, I even used it to make dumpling wrappers in place of water.

 - Clean up as soon as you're finished.

-Keep in mind, this is a juicer recipe, not really a blender/smoothie recipe as written.
+Keep in mind, this is a juicer recipe, not a blender/smoothie.

 Combine the above in a juicer - serve, refrigerate, or freeze immediately.
 Refrigerated, I've found the green juice to be pretty great on day two, as well as the morning of day three.